The workspace has several key areas that are important to understand as a Relativity user.

 Navigating the Document Preview Panel

 The Document preview panel can be re-sized at any time by clicking and on the edge of the panel and dragging your cursor to the desired sizing.

 The Document preview panel can be moved from the right or left side of the document list to the other side as well.
 To move the preview panel, click in the upper-left corner and drag the window to the blue strip on the other side of the screen.

 The following options are available in the Document preview panel:

-Highlight Pane - displays or hides a panel containing all Recent Searches from the criteria entered in the Search Bar and any persistent highlight sets in the workspace.
+Highlighting - displays or hides a panel containing any persistent highlight sets in the workspace.
 See Persistent highlight sets for more information.
-Only terms in the sets and recent searches that are in the current document will display in the pane.
+Only terms in the sets that are in the current document will display in the pane.

 Additionally, you can control which highlights display in the current document by clicking on either the persistent set to only display highlights from that set or you can click on a specific term to only see that term highlighted in the document.

 - Document Preview Panel Mode - click the name of the mode in which you would like to view the document.
 Mode names that are displayed in light blue indicate that the document is available for viewing in that mode.
 If a name appears in a black font and italics, that mode is not available for viewing in the current document.